Thierry Martens

-Thierry Martens (29 January 1942 – 27 June 2011) was a Belgian author who wrote science fiction, detective novels, short stories, and comics under the pen name Yves Varende.
-Between 1968 and 1977, he was editor of the Franco-Belgian comics magazine Spirou.
+Thierry Martens (29 January 1942 – 27 June 2011) was a Belgian author who wrote science fiction, detective novels, short stories and comics under the pen name Yves Varende.

+Career

+Martens was the editor of the Franco-Belgian comics magazine Spirou between 1968 and 1977.
 He published several highly documented anthologies and studies about popular "Holmesian-style" French-language crime novels of the early twentieth century.
-He also authored some dark Holmesian pastiches in French as well as super-science novels.
+Martens also authored some dark Holmesian pastiches in French as well as super-science novels.